kasplat/youtube-comment-analyzer/README.md

 ## Acknowledgments

-Thanks to HackCU for hosting us!
+* Thanks to HackCU for hosting us!
+* Thanks to srcede for this wonderful tool for using Youtube's (broken) API: https://github.com/srcecde/python-youtube-api

 ### Contributors